singlestore-labs/demo-realtime-digital-marketing/devnotes.md

 # next steps:

+- try out using OLC in offers rather than polygon
+- pick default scale based on number of partitions after create database
 - offer creation modal/page
   - consider creating the form separate so it can be used on a page or modal
     - should support loading & editing an existing offer